Breusch–Godfrey test: Background

 The Breusch–Godfrey test is a test for autocorrelation in the errors in a regression model.
 It makes use of the residuals from the model being considered in a regression analysis, and a test statistic is derived from these.
 The null hypothesis is that there is no serial correlation of any order up to p.

 Because the test is based on the idea of Lagrange multiplier testing, it is sometimes referred to as an LM test for serial correlation.

 A similar assessment can be also carried out with the Durbin–Watson test and the Ljung–Box test.
 However, the test is more general than that using the Durbin–Watson statistic (or Durbin's h statistic), which is only valid for nonstochastic regressors and for testing the possibility of a first-order autoregressive model (e.g. AR(1)) for the regression errors.
 The BG test has none of these restrictions, and is statistically more powerful than Durbin's h statistic.

+The BG test is considered to be more general than the Ljung-Box test because the latter requires the assumption of strict exogeneity, but the BG test does not.
+However, the BG test requires the assumptions of stronger forms of predeterminedness and conditional homoscedasticity.